jastrz/EZRoomGenerator/README.md

 ## Installation

+Option 1: Package Manager (Recommended)

+1. Open Unity and navigate to Window > Package Manager
+2. Click the + button in the top-left corner
+3. Select Add package from git URL...
+4. Paste the following URL: `https://github.com/jastrz/EZRoomGen.git` and install.

+Option 2: Manual Download

-1. Clone the repository into your Unity project's `Assets` folder.
+1. Clone or download and paste the repository into your Unity project's `Assets` folder.

-2. Add the `RoomGenerator` component to a GameObject in your scene.
+Add the `RoomGenerator` component to a GameObject in your scene.

-## Optional: FBX Export
+## FBX Export

 To enable FBX export functionality: